12 Jyotirlingas of India: Legends, Locations, and Significance

 How many Jyotirlingas are there?

-The common belief is that originally there were 64 Jyotirlingas, but now there are only 12 Jyotirlingas in India.
+The common belief is that initially there were 64 Jyotirlingas, but now there are only 12 Jyotirlingas in India.

 Jyotirlinga as a Cosmic Pillar (The Story of Lingodbhava):

-Therefore, Lord Vishnu took the form of a wild boar and traveled towards one end while Lord Brahma took the form of a swan and flew towards the other end.
-Even after a long time, both of them could not find its end and returned where they started.
+Therefore, Lord Vishnu took the form of a wild boar and traveled towards one end while Lord Brahma took the form of a swan and flew towards the other.
+Even after a long time, they could not find its end and returned to where they started.
 Lord Vishnu accepted that he could not find the end, but Lord Brahma, out of his arrogance, lied that he found the end of the pillar and presented the flower of Ketaki as a witness.

 This made Lord Shiva angry, and he cut one of the five heads of Lord Brahma and cursed him not to be worshiped.
 He also banished the Ketaki flower from his worship.
 He declared that Lord Vishnu is superior to Lord Brahma and is equivalent to him (Shiva Purana, 4.23).